prathibha-vzm/Python_Selenium_Task_15/README.md

 * Data Driven Testing Framework:
 1. Hardcoding is avoided
 2. Stored the test data's in spreadsheet(Open Office) apart from the functions.
+* conftest is to set the environment to run the test, to end the test and generate report with screenshot.
+* pytest.ini to mark the test run.
 * Note:
 1. The ODS files may not be readable, so I have uploaded images of those sheets here.